 - Both managed and unmanaged switches allow for networks to be extended for additional devices

-- Unmanaged switches are cheaper, but offer little ability to customize or control features compared to managed switches
+- Unmanaged switches are cheaper, but offer little customization or control compared to managed switches

-- Managed switches offer more advanced security and access options than unmanaged switches, but need to be monitored by a professional
+- Managed switches offer more advanced security & access options, but require professional monitoring

 What is a Network Switch?

 If you’re setting up a network for your home or business, you’ve probably encountered a number of questions related to hardware that you don’t know how to answer like, “what is a network switch, and why do I even need one?“.
 We’ll get into more detailed specifics later in this article, but for now you can think of all network switches like a brain, and all the devices connected to the network like limbs.
 The switch takes information from the connected devices, processes it, and sends it back out to complete a specific action.
 Switches are essential to managing the traffic across your network, but how do you know if you need a managed or an unmanaged switch?
 Unmanaged network switches are the simplest option.
 They take in data from a single device and then send it out to every other computer that’s connected to the switch.
 By contrast, managed switches allow for more advanced network capabilities, a larger number of connected devices and the ability to control traffic flow.
 Keep reading to learn more about the difference between managed and unmanaged switches and determine which type is best for you.